 - Primary Key: The Primary key is a column (columns in the case of composite primary key) in the database Table that Uniquely identifies each row in the table.

 - Foreign Key: The Foreign key is a column in a table that makes a relationship with another table.
-The Foreign key Column should point to the Primary Key or Unique Key column of the Principal Entity.
+The Foreign key Column should point to the Principal Entity’s Primary Key or Unique Key column.

 - Navigation Properties: In .NET, the Navigation properties define the type of relationships between the Entity.
 Based on the requirements, these properties are defined either in the Principal Entity or in Dependent Entity.